Secondary / Fine Crushing

 • Verify bevel gear oil level in gear housing

-• Replace mantle and bowl liner when profile loss exceeds 30%
+• Replace mantle and bowl liner at the documented wear-profile limit

 • Inspect eccentric bushing for scoring or excessive clearance